G-Core/product-documentation/documentation/streaming-platform/live-streams-and-videos-protocols-and-codecs/output-parameters-after-transcoding-bitrate-frame-rate-and-codecs.md

 The values in the table are given for videos with a horizontal aspect ratio of 16:9.
 The values are reversed for vertical videos.
 For example, if a horizontal resolution is (1280 × 720), the relevant vertical resolution is (720 × 1280).

 We use variable bitrate (VBR) for encoding video.
 The table above shows average values.
-The control panel shows a sum of audio and video bitrates.
+The Gcore Customer Portal shows a sum of audio and video bitrates.

 **Note**: We don’t upscale videos.
 Your output will range from the lowest quality to that of your original bitrate.
 So, if you upload a 4K video, your output will range from the lowest quality up to 4K.
 Similarly, if you upload a 720p video, your output will vary from the lowest quality up to 720p only.